-Design is central to the course, and this is reflected in the projects you will undertake.
+Design is central to the course and this is reflected in the projects you will undertake.
 In the first year you will develop a solution to an open-ended problem, such as designing and making a model bridge.
 Later projects include steel work, reinforced concrete, geotechnical design and water supply systems.

 We equip you with the skills needed to become a future leader in civil engineering.
-Our graduates are highly sought after by top employers, including civil engineering consultancies, utility companies, the army, and petroleum, public transport, power generation and supply companies.
+Our graduates are highly sought after by top employers, including civil engineering consultancies, utility companies, the army, public transport, power generation and supply companies.

 See a list of all Civil Engineering degrees at Bristol, and find more information about the course, assessment and career prospects.